exoplatform/exo-documentation/docs/GettingStarted.rst

 |image236|

 If the attached files are selected from existing uploads, it is not possible to change the destination folder.
 A forbidden sign icon is displayed instead of the folder one for these files.
-A tooltip "Not available for selected files" is displayed when we mouse over this icon.

 |image235|

 If the attached files are a mix between uploaded (by drag and drop or manually) and selected files, the folder selected as a destination folder will be applied only for uploaded files.
-A tooltip "Only applicable for uploaded files" is displayed when you mouse over this icon.

 |image237|